McMasterRS/lm_CO2024-DRI-Training-Materials/rs-impact/portfolio.md

 In this example, we will demonstrate how to create a repository on Zenodo directly from your _public_ repository on GitHub.
 (You cannot create a DOI to a private repository.)
 Per your Software Management Plan, this repository should include your software license as well as licenses for any software libraries included.

-It is worth noting here, again, that while GitHub is a good version control system for managing software versions, performing collaborative development, it is not considered a persistent repository for software.
-There are too many reaosons why a git repository might have its location or reference change.
+It is worth noting here, again, that cloud-based version control systems (e.g. GitHub, GitLab, BitBucket) are good for managing software versions and performing collaborative development, they are not considered persistent repositories for software.
+There are many reasons why a git repository might have its location or reference change.
 We use Zenodo in this example as such a persistent software repository, which is necessary for identifiers like DOIs to be persistent.

+Furthermore, Zenodo is not the only persistent software repository that provides DOIs and integrates with cloud-based version control systems.
+For example. [figshare.com](https://figshare.com/) also meets these criteria.
+However, rather than attempting to document all possible scenarios, instead we demonstrate how to follow a common path for depositing software and inter-connecting PIDs such as ORCIDs and DOIs to start building a researcher profile today.

 ### Steps to Generate a DOI for Your Research Software